10 Composting Facts – Statistics and Data in 2023

 How long is the composting procedure?

-Composting can take between four and six months for compost material to break down.
-But it depends on several factors.
+Composting can take 4 to 6 months for the material to break down, but it depends on several factors.
 For instance, there are many ways to compost, and each one is different.
 Depending on what you are composting, the time it takes to break down the material can vary.
+All composting requires oxygen and heat.
+The breakdown process will not work without these elements.

-Moisture content also affects how long your compost takes to break down.
+The moisture content also affects how long your compost takes to break down.
 Dry material takes longer to decompose than wet material.

 (KANSAS HEALTHY YARDS)